 Click on GoToWebinar Settings

-From the Integrations screen, click on Settings in the GoToWebinar section.
+From the Integrations screen (and Your integrations tab), click on Settings in the GoToWebinar section.

 Turn your webinar on

 Turn your webinar on by clicking the button to ON to enable the sync between HubSpot and GoToWebinar.
 You will not have to go back to GoToWebinar again until you actually deliver the webinar.

 Now that your webinar is on, it's time to start getting registrants for it.
 How to set up the landing page to capture registration for your webinar depends on whether or not you are using HubSpot COS Landing Pages.

 You can configure a landing page to register a contact for a selected webinar in GoToWebinar when the contact converts on a certain landing page.
 The registration form will store the user information as a HubSpot lead.
 To register contacts, you will first need to create a landing page and associate it with your webinar via the form module.
 For a refresher on how to create a landing page, read this article.
 To learn how to create a form for a landing page, read this article.
 Don't forget to redirect a form user to a thank you page.